 How to fix fast charging not working

-First tips; Ensure fast charging is enable via setting
+First tips; Ensure fast charging is enabled via a setting

-As we known that most of the manufacture company like Samsung galaxy, Tecno, Infinix, and some devices provide access to disable fast-charging in setting’s options.
+As we knew that most of the manufacturing company like Samsung Galaxy, Tecno, Infinix, and some devices provide access to disable fast-charging in setting’s options.

-Since disable option is in Settings, who knows maybe third party app has disable it, via OS update or you disable it accidentally.
-You can be one of the victim, but if not let say hardware problem (I mean let’s assume on hardware issue).
+Since disable option is in Settings, who knows maybe third party app has disabled it, via OS update or you disable it accidentally.
+You can be one of the victims, but if not let say hardware problem (I mean let’s assume on hardware issue).
 Before slow charging spark you, here are few tips to enables quick charging option in android settings.

-Swipe down your notification bar and locate setting or use app icon to launch your settings
+Swipe down your notification bar and locate setting or use the app icon to launch your settings

 Settings>> Locate battery>> tap on it, scroll down and enable fast-charging cable.

-Now charge your smart phone with original charger (both cable and adapter) to see how your phone will fast charge in few minutes. but if you noticed that percentage battery doesn’t increase, you can restart your smartphone.
+Now charge your smartphone with original charger (both cable and adapter) to see how your phone will fast charge in few minutes. but if you noticed that the percentage battery doesn’t increase, you can restart your smartphone.

-Be sure that the charger is recommended for you (don’t buy any how charger in the market), let the expert select certified charger for you.
-Also try to noted that the output of that charger is between 2-3Amps.
-2-3 amps is recommended for super-fast charging on all smartphone like Samsung galaxy S10, S8, S7, Infinix and other devices.
-Take precaution about the output of any adapter you get in market because some device doesn’t support any output that exceed 2Amps (I’m not responsible for any damage).
+Be sure that the charger is recommended for you (don’t buy anyhow charger in the market), let the expert select certified charger for you.
+Also, try to note that the output of that charger is between 2-3Amps.
+2-3 amps is recommended for super-fast charging on all smartphone like Samsung Galaxy S10, S8, S7, Infinix and other devices.
+Take precaution about the output of any adapter you get in the market because some device doesn’t support any output that exceeds 2Amps (I’m not responsible for any damage).

-Tips 3; Try to use different USB cord
+Tips 3; Try to use a different USB cord

 Some people don’t believe USB cable do weak as your adaptor does.
 Your USB cable can get damage (i.e. slow current flow through it) because you don’t take good care of it.